csdoge22/PythonGraph/README.md

 # PythonGraph
-This is the GitHub repository where I post my graph traversals and number of paths of length n functions.
+This is the GitHub repository where I post my directed and undirected graph traversals and number of paths of length n functions.